cloud-custodian/cloud-custodian/docs/source/azure/multiplesubs.rst

 across subscriptions, visit the `Azure authentication docs page <http://capitalone.github.io/cloud-custodian/docs/azure/authentication.html>`_

-**Note**: There are pending issues with running Cloud Custodian on Windows & MacOS with multiple subscriptions in Azure.
-It is recommended to run on Linux or to use the ``--debug`` flag when running on MacOS or Windows.
+**Note**: There are pending issues with running C7N-Org on Windows.
+It may be required to use the ``--debug`` flag when running on Windows.